broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 ### Step 5.
 Find your Terra proxy group

 Proxy groups permit Terra to interface with GCP on your behalf, allowing you to run workflows on data in the cloud.

-Find your Terra proxy group by selecting the main menu (three horizontal line icon) at the top left of any Terra page.
-Next, click on your account name, followed by Profile.
-Here, you should see a field called Proxy Group, which lists your proxy group underneath.
+Follow these steps to find your Terra proxy group.

+1. Select the main menu (three horizontal line icon) at the top left of any Terra page.
+1. Click on your account name to open a dropdown menu.
+1. Select Profile to open your profile in Terra.
+1. Find the Proxy Group field, which lists your proxy group underneath.

 For more information on proxy groups in Terra, see [Pet service accounts and proxy groups](https://support.terra.bio/hc/en-us/articles/360031023592).

 You will need your proxy group to grant Terra access to your GCP project and BigQuery dataset in the next step.